Systematic Literature Review: Quantum Machine Learning and its applications: Materials and methods

 \subsection{Inclusion and exclusion criteria}

 Once these questions have been defined, the following inclusion and exclusion criteria are defined.

 Inclusion criteria:

-\begin{itemize} \itemsep{0em} \item IC1: The solutions provided by the articles are either applied in software or can be simulated or implemented in simulators or quantum devices AND \item IC2: The papers are available to download or view in full under the license from the University of Salamanca AND \item IC3: The papers are in a Journal, Book, Preprint or Conference AND \item IC4: The papers are written in English or Spanish AND \item IC5: The papers provide a practical solution \end{itemize}
+\begin{itemize} \itemsep{0em} \item IC1: The solutions provided by the articles are either applied in software or can be simulated or implemented in simulators or quantum devices AND \item IC2: The papers are in a Journal, Book, Preprint or Conference AND \item IC3: The papers are written in English or Spanish AND \item IC4: The papers provide a practical solution \end{itemize}

-Exclusion criteria: \begin{itemize} \itemsep{0em} \item EC1: The solutions provided by the articles are not applied in software and can not be simulated or implemented in simulators or quantum devices OR \item EC2: The papers are not available to download or view in full under the license from the University of Salamanca OR \item EC3: The papers are not in a Journal, Book, Preprint or Conference OR \item EC4: The papers are not written in English or Spanish OR \item EC5: The papers do not provide a practical solution \end{itemize}
+Exclusion criteria: \begin{itemize} \itemsep{0em} \item EC1: The solutions provided by the articles are not applied in software and can not be simulated or implemented in simulators or quantum devices OR \item EC2: The papers are not in a Journal, Book, Preprint or Conference OR \item EC3: The papers are not written in English or Spanish OR \item EC4: The papers do not provide a practical solution \end{itemize}